teddywing/kipper/README.md

 ## Setup

 Kipper runs a web server that listens for a GitHub webhook.
-Configure your GitHub project with the following settings:
+Configure your GitHub project with the following webhook settings:

 	Payload URL: http://example.com/github/pull_request_event
 	Content type: application/json